-Since then, JSI has continued to be a leader in Zimbabwe in the fields of immunization—including new vaccine introductions—family planning, HIV and AIDS prevention and treatment, health and educational support to orphans and vulnerable children, maternal and child health and immunization, supply chain strengthening for life-saving health commodities, and research, monitoring and evaluation, among others.
-JSI works hand-in-hand with the Zimbabwean Ministry of Health and Child Care (MOHCC) in support of activities implemented at national, provincial, district, and community levels.
+JSI has contributed significantly to strengthening Zimbabwe’s health system, particularly in the areas of HIV prevention and treatment, maternal and child health, immunization and new vaccine introduction, family planning, health and educational support to orphans and vulnerable children, and supply chain strengthening for life-saving health commodities.
+JSI works hand-in-hand with the Zimbabwean Ministry of Health and Child Care (MOHCC) to support interventions at national, provincial, district, and community levels.

 JSI’s office in Zimbabwe was awarded the USAID Office of Science and Technology Pioneers Prize (2013) and named a finalist for the Council of Supply Chain Management Professionals Supply Chain Innovation Award (2014) for its innovative Delivery Team Topping Up (DTTU) initiative, which provides a reliable supply of family planning and HIV and AIDS commodities to some of the hardest to reach areas in Zimbabwe.

 JSI began working in Zimbabwe in the 1980s and our first project was the USAID-funded Enterprise Project, which improved access to family planning services through private-sector health providers.